7.1 Commando Combat Medic Combat Style (Class) Guide

 In PvP and PvE, you want to be using the Versatile Stim.

 For PvP, you want to be using the Warzone Medpacs and Adrenals.
 You get these as a drop from your match completion crates.
 The Medpac does not restore a fixed amount of health.
 Instead, it restores 35% of your maximum health.
 The adrenal increases your Damage Reduction by 15% for 15 seconds.
-So use it as another cooldown.
+So use it as another defensive cooldown.

 SWTOR Warzone Medpac